Creighton University School of Law: Clinics

 Creighton operates the Milton R. Abrahams Clinic, which offers free legal assistance on civil matters to low-income residents of Douglas County.
-Starting in the Fall of 2017, the Creighton Immigrant and Refugee Clinic, housed within the Milton R. Abrahams Clinic, offers support to immigrant and refugees and is run in cooperation with the Immigrant Legal Center (formerly known as Justice for Our Neighbors).
+Starting in the Fall of 2017, the Creighton Immigrant and Refugee Clinic, housed within the Milton R. Abrahams Clinic, offers support to immigrants and refugees and is run in cooperation with the Immigrant Legal Center (formerly known as Justice for Our Neighbors).

 Activities

 Creighton's Law Review is published four times annually.
 Students are selected based on class standing or writing ability to work on the Law Review during their second and third years.
-The Creighton International and Comparative Law Journal (CICLJ) is an online publication, founded in 2010, that serves as a forum for debate and exploration of international law issues.
+The Creighton International and Comparative Law Journal (CICLJ) is an online publication founded in 2010 that serves as a forum for debate and exploration of international legal issues.
 It also provides students with the opportunity to refine their research, writing, and critical-thinking skills to create articles.

-The Moot Court team at Creighton has received recognition for winning a number of regional and national competitions.
-The Black Law Students Association (BLSA), was selected as Creighton University's “Most Outstanding Graduate/Professional School Student Organization” for the 2017–18 academic year.
+The Moot Court team at Creighton has received recognition for winning several regional and national competitions.